 Boys & Girls Clubs of America has multiple academic success programs.
 One in particular, Power Hour, provides free homework help and tutoring to students 6 to 18 years old.

 These sessions take place after school at Boys & Girls Club locations with youth development professionals and volunteers.

 To learn more, reach out to the Boys & Girls Club in your community.

 3. Online tutoring websites

-Since the COVID-19 pandemic, there are more free online tutoring and homework help resources than ever.
+There are more free online tutoring and homework help resources than ever.
 With a quick search for “free online tutoring” on Google, you can find free resources from private organizations, nonprofits, and state or federal programs.

 In cities like Seattle, public libraries offer free online homework help in different school subjects.
 In most cases, all you need is a free membership to your local library to use the service.

 Free tutoring for kids: 4 online tutoring websites